Circle actions and geometric quantisation: Applications II: global computations

 A slightly different proof of his theorem is given here when $k\neq 0$.
-When $k=0$ there is no symplectic circle action and the techniques presented in this paper are of no use, wherefore, apart from the presentation, the proof is the same as the original one and is omitted.
+When $k=0$ there is no symplectic circle action and the techniques presented in chapter \ref{circleraw} are of no use; wherefore, apart from the presentation, the proof is the same as the original one and is omitted.